-IOCL has been increasing its presence in alternative/renewable energy space with increasing capacity and infrastructure.
+Environment: IOCL has been increasing its presence in alternative/renewable energy space with increasing capacity and infrastructure.
 IOCL has renewable energy (RE) portfolio of 247 MW as of March 2024, which includes 168 MW of wind and 79 MW of Solar.
 It is targeting to increase its RE portfolio towards meeting net zero commitments.
 The company has set up 9059 EV charging stations and 91 battery swapping stations at retail outlets across the country as of March 2024, and has plan of setting over 10,000 EV charging stations in foreseeable future.
 While the company has faced (at a group level) many oil leakage/spill issues over the years, the company has been making efforts to curb these incidents through technological advancements and other measures.

-The company has a good track record of customer grievance redressal.
+Social: The company has a good track record of customer grievance redressal.
 Gender diversity remained in line with industry peers with women employees forming ~9% of the total workforce in fiscal 2024.
-The company had total CSR spent of ₹457.71 crore in FY24 having larger spent on Health & Sanitation and Promotion of National Heritage, Art and Culture.
+The company had total CSR spent of ₹457.71 crore in FY24 having larger spent on health and sanitation and promotion of national heritage, art and culture.

-IOCL's composition of the Board of Directors was not in conformity with Listing Regulations, Companies Act, 2013 due to absence of adequate number of Independent Directors on the Board of the Company (in April 01, 2023, to May 02, 2023, and January 16, 2024, to March 31, 2024) and absence of at least one-Woman Independent Director (per the annual report for 2023-24).
+Governance: IOCL's composition of the Board of Directors was not in conformity with Listing Regulations, Companies Act, 2013 due to absence of adequate number of Independent Directors on the Board of the Company (in April 01, 2023, to May 02, 2023, and January 16, 2024, to March 31, 2024) and absence of at least one-Woman Independent Director (as per the annual report for 2023-24).
 However, the company has no direct control towards appointment of these directors and the same are appointed through Government (by the concerned Administrative Ministries/Departments).